Climacrux/docs.cdrplatform.com/src/pages/docs/authentication-and-security.md

 To access the API you need to have a valid (not revoked or expired) API key that is associated to an [organisation](/docs/organisation).
 These API keys must be added with every request and serve two purposes:

 1. They ensure only authenticated users can access the API.
-1. When making a CDR purchase request they associate the request with organisation that owns the API key.
+1. When making a CDR purchase request they associate the request with the organisation that owns the API key.

 ---